Uchuu-$\nu^2$GC galaxies and AGN: Cosmic variance forecasts of high-redshift AGN for JWST, Euclid, and LSST: Cosmic variance of AGN

 {\it Euclid}, which is scheduled for launch in 2023, will also have optical and near-IR filters at wavelengths of 0.5--2 $\mu \mathrm{m}$.
 We present predictions of the AGN LF in the Euclid {\it H}-band in Fig.~\ref{fig:LF_Euclid}.
+To derive the $H$-band magnitude, we use a set of response functions of {\it Euclid} filters (also including LSST filters) provided by the Euclid collaboration.
 Two types of surveys are planed: Euclid-deep ($40~\mathrm{deg}^2$ area) and Euclid-wide ($15000~\mathrm{deg}^2$ area).
 Here, we use the same flux limits adopted by \citet{Griffin2020}, $145~\mathrm{nJy}$ for Euclid-deep and $912~\mathrm{nJy}$ for Euclid-wide.
 The flux limits and survey areas are shown in Fig.~\ref{fig:LF_Euclid}.
 In the figure, we show the predicted variance of the AGN LF corresponding to each survey area.
 For Euclid-deep, we directly calculate the variance extracting regions from our Uchuu-$\nu^2$GC volume.
 For Euclid-wide, we extrapolate the variance from the results up to $80~\mathrm{deg}^2$.
 This figure clearly shows that while Euclid-deep constrains the faint end ($\mathrm{M_{1450}}\gtrsim-23$) of the LF, Euclid-wide can also determine the bright end ($\mathrm{M_{1450}}\lesssim-23$).

 Furthermore, we study the possibility to distinguish different AGN formation models using the Euclid surveys.
-In Fig.~\ref{fig:LF_Euclid_variation}, we show the results of two model variants, one with $f_{\mathrm{BH}} = 0.04$ and one with $f_{\mathrm{bar}} = 0.93$; these are the same models presented in Fig.~\ref{fig:uvlf_ref}.
+In Fig.~\ref{fig:LF_Euclid}, we also show the results of two model variants, one with $f_{\mathrm{BH}} = 0.04$ and one with $f_{\mathrm{bar}} = 0.93$; these are the same models presented in Fig.~\ref{fig:uvlf_ref}.
 While the amount of variance at the bright end can be different between the two models, the faint end variances are similar.
 Therefore, the parameters related to SMBH growth and AGN activity in our model do not significantly affect the variance of the AGN LF at the faint end.
 However, we do find a slightly larger normalisation ($\sim0.3$~dex larger) between the two model variants at the faint end than those for the fiducial model.
 The model with $f_{\mathrm{BH}}=0.04$ partly reproduces the bright end of the AGN LF at $z \geq 4$ (see also Fig.~\ref{fig:uvlf_ref}).
 At $z=6.3$, Euclid-deep may be able to constrain the AGN formation model by clarifying the faint end of the AGN LF at $\mathrm{M_{1450}}\sim-21$.